-I am proud to present this report on behalf of the GTFCC Secretariat, a result of the collaborative effort and insights shared during the 11th GTFCC Annual Meeting, held at Les Pensières in Annecy, France, from June 19-21, 2024.
-This meeting echoed the sentiments of the WHA Cholera Side Event on May 29 and provided clear guidance for partners on how to address the upsurge of cholera outbreaks that we are witnessing at global level.
+I am proud to present this report on behalf of the GTFCC Secretariat, a result of the collaborative effort and insights shared during the 11th Annual GTFCC Meeting, which was held at Les Pensières in Annecy, France, from June 19-21, 2024.
+This meeting echoed the sentiments of the WHA cholera side event on May 29 and provided clear guidance on the next steps cholera partners should take.

-I would like to express our gratitude to all participants for their invaluable contributions and steadfast dedication to the ongoing battle against cholera.
-Special recognition is extended to the Honourable State Minister of the People's Republic of Bangladesh, Dr. Rokeya Sultana, for her inspiring words; the esteemed members of the GTFCC Steering Committee; and the dedicated country representatives from Bangladesh, Benin, Burundi, Cameroon, the Democratic Republic of Congo, Ethiopia, Haiti, Kenya, Malawi, Mozambique, Nigeria, Sudan, and Zambia.
+I would like to express our sincere gratitude to all participants of the GTFCC for their invaluable contributions and steadfast dedication to the ongoing battle against cholera.
+Special recognition is extended to the Honourable State Minister of the People's Republic of Bangladesh, Dr. Rokeya Sultana, for her inspiring words; the esteemed members of the GTFCC Steering Committee; and the dedicated country representatives from Bangladesh, Benin, Burundi, Cameroon, the Democratic Republic of Congo, Ethiopia, Haiti, Kenya, Malawi, Mozambique, Nigeria, Sudan, and Zambia for their outstanding commitment to our shared cause.

-Our deep appreciation goes to the Fondation Mérieux and to the exceptional team at Les Pensières for their outstanding hospitality and invaluable assistance, which significantly contributed to the seamless execution of this event.
+Our deep appreciation goes to the Fondation Mérieux for their unwavering support, and to the exceptional team at Les Pensières for their outstanding hospitality and invaluable assistance, which contributed significantly to the seamless execution of this event.
 I also acknowledge the diligent efforts of the translators, whose skilled work facilitated effective communication and understanding among our diverse group of participants.

 Heartfelt thanks go to all donors and organizations who continue to support the GTFCC, providing vital resources that underpin our collective efforts to combat cholera on a global scale.
-Their support is needed now more than ever.
+Special recognition is also given to the dedicated teams of the GTFCC Secretariat and the CSP for their relentless commitment to advancing the GTFCC's mission.